Perun: Weapons

 In the classification scheme of Georges Dumézil, Perun was the god of the second function (physical and military power), a god of war, and as such, he was armed with several fantastic weapons.
 Perun's lightning bolts were believed to be stones and stone arrows.
 According to folk beliefs, fulgurites, belemnites, and sometimes even the remains of prehistoric stone tools found in the ground are remains of these weapons.
 Various Slavic countries also call these deposits "Perun's stones", "thunderbolt stones", "thunderbolt wedges" and "Perun's arrow"; other unrelated names for these include "devil's finger", "God's finger", and "Mother of God finger", and in Lithuania, "Perkun's finger" (Belemnitida).
 These thunderbolt stones were sometimes said to be transferred back to the sky by the wind after being under earth for a period of seven years.
 The weapons of Perun protected against bad luck, evil magic, disease, and – naturally enough – lightning itself.

 Perun also had another type of weapon in his arsenal, as destructive as his firestone arrows, but even more unusual: mythical golden apples.
 While this may not seem to be much of a weapon, in many Slavic folk accounts, the golden apple appears as a talisman of ultimate destruction.
 An example from a folk song from Montenegro with strong mythical elements relates:

-...Те извади три јабуке златне

-И баци их небу у висине...